Motorbike tour Spain – itinerary –

 Day 9 – Carbonera to Calahonda After a good day’s rest it’s back into the Sierra Nevada mountains.
 Later, we’ll head back down to the coast to spend a night in an old traditional fishing village on the Mediterranean coast of Andalusia.
 229 miles / 368 k

 Day 10 – Calahonda to Ronda This morning, our route takes us through the Andalusian mountains, which can only be described as pure biking heaven.
-This road combines numerous hairpins, tight twisty sections and flowing s-bends.
+This road combines numerous hairpins, tight twisty sections, and flowing s-bends.
 We arrive at Ronda, best known for its large bridge that spans the river and divides the city.
 218 miles / 350 km

 Day 11 – Ronda to Aracena After a night in Ronda it’s time to ride more of Spain’s brilliant roads with almost 200 miles of uninterrupted biking nirvana.
 As we ride across the great plains of Spain and through the Sierra National park.
 207 miles / 333 km

-Day 12 – Aracena to Guadalupe We’ll set off this morning heading north through the Sierra Grande national park, experiencing more fantastic spanish roads.
+Day 12 – Aracena to Guadalupe We’ll set off this morning heading north through the Sierra Grande national park, experiencing more fantastic Spanish roads.
 We’ll be stopping along the way for coffee and a bite to eat.
 273 miles / 439 km

 Day 13 – Guadalupe to Toro via the Sierra de Gredos.
 We´ll stop for the night at our hotel in Toro, which is perched on a cliff overlooking the Duero River.
-This region is also center to one of Spain’s best wine-producing regions since the early middle ages.
+This region is also central to one of Spain’s best wine-producing regions since the early middle ages.
 Time for a tipple or two!
 231 miles / 372 km

 Day 14 – Toro to Lugo This morning we’ll cross the border into Portugal via – the National Park Portugal.
-Then its on towards the city of Lugo, set in the Celtic lands of Galicia.
-This Roman walled city boasts some some of the best restaurants in Galicia, serving excellent fresh meats and fish.
+Then it’s on towards the city of Lugo, set in the Celtic lands of Galicia.
+This Roman walled city boasts some of the best restaurants in Galicia, serving excellent fresh meats and fish.
 248 miles / 398 km

 Day 15 – Lugo to Picos de Europa Spain First of all we’ll head north through the Cantabrian mountains and then on towards the Picos de Europa national park.
 The stunning mountain roads are perfect for riding.
 With hundreds of miles of twisty roads to explore.
 241 miles 387 km